MiniProfiler/dotnet/Readme.md

 #### Building
 To build the MiniProfiler solution in Visual Studio, you'll need:
-- Visual Studio 2017 (or the .NET 2.x SDK)
+- Visual Studio 2019 16.3+ (or the .NET 3.x SDK)
 - The [Web Compiler](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.WebCompiler) extension
   - Note: no extension is needed if building via `buid.cmd` or `build.ps1` in the repository root.
 They pull it in via a package.

+After a clone, running `build.cmd`.
+To create packages, use `build.cmd -CreatePackages $true` and it'll output them in the `.nukpgs\` folder.

 #### Package Status